GNAR1ZARD/gnar_blog/_posts/2024-04-18-nmap-writeup.md

 ### Switch Descriptions

+- **-Pn**:
--Pn: Skips the host discovery phase, assuming the target is online.
-This is useful for targets that don't respond to ping requests, effectively avoiding unnecessary preliminary checks.
+  - Skips the host discovery phase, assuming the target is online.
+Useful for targets that don't respond to ping requests, avoiding unnecessary preliminary checks.

+- **-v**:
--v: Increases the verbosity level of Nmap's output to provide more detailed information about the scanning process.
+  - Increases verbosity level of Nmap's output to provide more detailed information about the scanning process.

+- **-vv**:
--vv: Further increases the verbosity to an even more detailed "very verbose" level, giving granular details about the scan's progress.
+  - Further increases verbosity to a "very verbose" level, giving granular details about the scan's progress.

+- **-A**:
--A: Activates a comprehensive set of scanning features including OS detection (-O), version detection (-sV), script scanning, and traceroute, aiming to provide an in-depth analysis of the target.
+  - Activates comprehensive scanning features including OS detection (-O), version detection (-sV), script scanning, and traceroute, providing in-depth analysis of the target.

+- **-T**:
--T: Specifies the timing template (from 0 for "paranoid" to 5 for "insane"), controlling the speed and stealth of the scan by adjusting how aggressively packets are sent.
+  - Specifies timing template (from 0 for "paranoid" to 5 for "insane"), controlling speed and stealth of the scan by adjusting how aggressively packets are sent.

+- **-p**:
--p: Directs Nmap to scan specific ports or ranges of ports, allowing for targeted scanning based on the input format (e.g., -p 1-1000 for a range or -p 80,443,8080 for specific ports).
+  - Directs Nmap to scan specific ports or ranges of ports, allowing targeted scanning based on input format (e.g., -p 1-1000 for a range or -p 80,443,8080 for specific ports).

+- **-oA**:
--oA: Saves the scan results in all major output formats (normal, XML, and grepable) at once, providing a comprehensive set of files for analysis and reporting.
+  - Saves scan results in all major output formats (normal, XML, and grepable) at once, providing a comprehensive set of files for analysis and reporting.

+- **-oN**:
--oN: Saves the scan results in a normal, human-readable format.
+  - Saves scan results in a normal, human-readable format.

+- **-oG**:
--oG: Saves the results in a "grepable" format, which is useful for easy parsing and analysis via text processing tools.
+  - Saves results in a "grepable" format, useful for easy parsing and analysis via text processing tools.

+- **--script**:
---script: Activates specific Nmap Scripting Engine (NSE) scripts or categories of scripts (e.g., --script=vuln to run all vulnerability scanning scripts).
+  - Activates specific Nmap Scripting Engine (NSE) scripts or categories of scripts (e.g., --script=vuln to run all vulnerability scanning scripts).

 ### Example Command